Members Associate Members PhD Students Internships

 Farid studied his BA in law (2004), at Aleppo University, Syria.
 He completed his LLM in International Law and Criminal Justice in 2010 at the University of East London, UK.
 In addition, he was awarded his PhD in December 2016 for a thesis which focused on the role and powers of the prosecutor of the International Criminal Court, titled ‘The Role of the Prosecutor in the International Criminal Court: Discretion, Legitimacy, and the Politics of Justice’.
 The external examiner characterized the thesis as “timely intervention” on the topic.
 He also became a member of the Centre on Human Rights in Conflict during his PhD.
 In early 2017, he was also engaged in a research project as a Research Assistant at the University of East London.
 The project implements and evaluates the impact of a series of writing techniques that foregrounds the use of speaking-writing connection to support student’s development of academic voice and identities.
 He is currently seeking to publish a new article focusing on the discretionary power of the ICC Prosecutor and its relation to the politics of justice.
 At the BHRE Farid develops research on environmental related crimes and international criminal accountability.

 Greenwich students are given the opportunity to join our team and participate in our projects.
-Our current interns are:
+Our current interns have joined us after completing their Degree:

 Marisol Bernal Corredor

-Marisol is an intern at BHRE and LL.M candidate in International and Commercial Law at University of Greenwich.
+Marisol was an intern at BHRE during 2018 while she was doing here LL.M in International and Commercial Law at University of Greenwich.
 She has a Law degree from Universidad del Rosario (Colombia).
 She previously worked at the Colombian Consulate in Aruba (Kingdom of the Netherlands) as Diplomatic Mission Assistant as well as the second head of the Consulate being in charge of the Consular Functions.
 She is interested in business and human rights and her research for dissertation is on strategic litigation for corporate legal accountability in the fishing industry.
+Marisol is currently a Responsible Procurement Officer at the London Universities Purchasing Consortium.

-Anna is an Intern at the BHRE under the Greenwich Work Experience programme.
-She is also a Project Manager on the joint LUPC- BHRE Modern Slavery Project.
+Anna was an Intern at the BHRE under the Greenwich Work Experience programme after she completed her Law Degree in 2018.
+During her time at BHRE she was a Project Manager on the joint LUPC- BHRE Modern Slavery Project.